davidgasquez/handbook/content/rationality.md

   - [We're all biased to our own personal history](https://www.collaborativefund.com/blog/ideas-that-changed-my-life/).
 Your personal experiences make up maybe 0.00000001% of what's happened in the world but maybe 80% of how you think the world works.
 - [Predictive processing](https://slatestarcodex.com/2017/09/05/book-review-surfing-uncertainty/) gives us more confidence in an admission that bias is possible, and a hope that there's something other than bias which we can latch onto as a guide.
 It helps provide a convincing framework we can use to figure out what's going on at all levels of cognition.
 - All points of view have complex context, many of which are predetermined by chance of birth, biology, and environment.
 There's no such thing as, "I only believe (x) because of (y)." our brains like simple, binary thinking, but real life is constantly challenging that impulse.
+- [Cognitive ease](https://youtu.be/cebFWOlx848) makes us more likely to believe things that are familiar to us.
+Cognitive strain helps us avoid the pitfall of jumping to the intuitive but wrong answer.

 ## Making Decisions